-Scotland's Rock Art Project (ScRAP), a major 5 year study funded by HES, is now underway and NOSAS is fully involved.
-For more information see our Current Projects page and the new SCRAP website.
-Recently a dedicated NOSAS group were in Tiree recording over 20 cup marked panels.
+Scotland's Rock Art Project (ScRAP), a major 5 year study funded by HES, is ongoing with full NOSAS involvement.
+For more information see our Current Projects page, the new SCRAP website and the new blog post.

 26 July 2011STRATHCONON BOOK LAUNCH